lsav/led-headboard/README.md

 Optionally fade over t seconds

 ### rgb;
 Print the current r, g, b values to serial.
-Useful for debugging via Arduino Serial Monitor
+Useful for debugging via Arduino Serial Monitor.
+Requires the HEADBOARD_ASM_DEBUG flag to be set in code before compilation.

 ### party
 Not yet implemented